 There were those among them who were more realistic in their thinking, including Lieutenant Commander Itou Haruki of the Naval Intelligence Center in Tokyo.
 In late July, his unit identified two new Allied radio callsigns, both operating on the 4.205 megahertz band and communicating with Pearl Harbor.
 On 1 August, Japanese radio direction finders pinpointed the location of the stations as Melbourne and Noumea.
 Itou correctly guessed these were headquarters for Allied operational forces, massing for an attack on New Guinea or the Solomons.
 He relayed an urgent warning to Truk, the main Japanese base in the central Pacific, and Rabaul.
 The warning was disregarded, there being nothing much there to sort it out from the usual noise of intelligence reports.BACK_TO_TOP

 The Guadalcanal landing force was carried on a total of 15 transports and cargo vessels.
 The transports were escorted by eight cruisers, three of them Australian, and a destroyer screen.
-The carrier force remained about 160 kilometers (100 miles) to the south, and consisted of three carriers, one battleship, five heavy cruisers, sixteen destroyers, and three oilers.
+The carrier force remained about 160 kilometers (100 miles) to the south; it consisted of three carriers, one battleship, five heavy cruisers, sixteen destroyers, and three oilers.

-After sundown on Thursday, 6 August, the Marines began their preparations for the landings.
+After sundown on Thursday, 6 August, the Marines began their preparations for landing.
 The carrier force moved to waters south of Guadalcanal, while the assault force steamed around the western end of the island.

 Guadalcanal has a roughly oval shape, twisted north at the western end and south at the eastern end.
 The northwest tip is Cape Esperance, with the north coast running southeast until it reaches Tassafaronga Point, where it turns flat east until it reaches Taivu Point, then turns southeast again.
 The island's terrain is very rugged, with a spine of mountains running down the center and extending their reaches to the southern shore.
 The northern shore has level areas and hills, and is the only area practical for major military operations.